 Audit, Compliance and Risk Blog

-The Occupational Safety and Health Administration (OSHA) requires most employers to prepare and maintain records of occupational injuries and illnesses as they occur (I&I Logs).
-OSHA also requires employers to post an annual I&I Summary in each “establishment” within their workplaces by February 1, summarizing that workplace’s I&Is during the previous calendar year.
+The Occupational Safety and Health Administration (OSHA) requires most employers to prepare and maintain records of occupational injuries and illnesses (I&I Logs) as they occur.
+OSHA also requires employers to post an annual I&I Summary in each “establishment” within their workplace by February 1, summarizing that workplace’s I&Is during the previous calendar year.
 Delegated state-run programs impose comparable requirements.
-(I summarized these requirements here).
-Most of this information remains with employers and their employees, so it never gets used for analyses of workplace trends or to help OSHA evaluate areas where additional regulations might be most helpful.
+Furthermore, OSHA requires some employers to submit their summaries electronically to OSHA – this year by March 3, 2023.
+The rest of this note summarizes the current requirements.Read More

 Is your organization hiring "temp" workers —to hedge your labor costs while gearing back up after COVID-19 perhaps?
 If so, occupational safety and health agencies consider your employer to be the “host employer” of these workers, and provides requirements to protect them against occupational hazards.
 Last year I summarized the latest US Occupational Safety and Health Administration (OSHA) guidance (HERE).
 Last month, the National Institute of Occupational Safety and Health (NIOSH) issued a new guidance, “Protecting Temporary Workers: Best Practices for Host Employers.”
 The remainder of this note summarized this NIOSH guidance, which is primarily organized into three sections.Read More